sg-s/spikesort/README.md

 ```
 >> urlwrite('http://srinivas.gs/install.m','install.m');
 >> install spikesort
 >> install srinivas.gs_mtools   # spikesort needs this package to run
 >> install kontroller           # needs a few functions from this package
+>> install bhtsne               # Barnes-Hut t-SNE
 ```

 This script grabs the code and fixes your path.